 - Once your value has been specified, then your value streams will be identified, and you can get rid of any wasted steps, which will introduce your flow and pull.
 To begin this process again, you have to continue until you reach a state of perfection, which will be the moment wherein there is no waste, and your perfect value is created.

-With an understanding of what lean manufacturing is, our next post explores setting goals with Lean Integration.
+With an understanding of lean manufacturing, our next post explores setting goals with Lean Integration.